 Step 4: Secure Your Child's Future

-If you have not written a will or set up a legal and financial framework for your child's future, it's not too late.
-Talk with an attorney who specializes in special needs law and a financial advisor to find the best way to manage your assets and prepare financially for your child's adulthood.
+If you have not written a will or set up a legal and financial plan for your child's future, it's not too late.
+Talk with a lawyer who practices special needs law and a financial advisor to prepare financially for your child's adulthood.

-If you have already written a will, it's a good idea to review it from time to time to make sure that the custodial plan you made when your child was younger is still the best option.
+If you have already written a will, review it from time to time to make sure that the custodial plan you made when your child was younger is still the best option.

 Step 5: Find Support

-Respite care can be a saving grace for you and the rest of your family.
+- Find respite care.
 Just a few hours a week can give you the time you need to recharge.
-ARCH National Respite Network maintains a database of respite services.
+ARCH National Respite Network has a database of respite services.

 Step 6: Address Emotional Needs

-At times your child may feel left out, left behind, or bullied.
-Kids with disabilities sometimes feel very different from other children, and this can make them feel angry or sad.
+Kids with disabilities sometimes feel different from other children, and this can make them feel angry or sad.
 They may get left out or bullied.
 Be on the lookout for signs of bullying, such as:

 Step 7: Prepare for Puberty